 Parking is available across the street on what appears to be the track at Athens Middle School.
 It can get hectic as more people arrive, so if that worries you, get there early.
 Also, although the road is clearly marked with cones for pedestrian crossing across the street from the Carnival entrance, keep a close eye on traffic, as the road to cross can get pretty busy.

 In the early 1980s, my dad took me weekly to a kiddie carnival located at Brahan Spring Park in Huntsville.
 (It closed in the late 1990s.)
 Every time I asked to go, he said yes without hesitation and I can still remember the smile on his face and the joy in his eyes as he watched me ride each ride for what seemed like hundreds of times.
-Friday night, I got to experience that with my own child at the Athens Kiddie Carnival and my heart is still bursting with joy a few days later.
-I highly recommend that everyone reading this take some time to experience this wonderful children’s event in Athens before the summer ends.
+I got to experience that with my own child at the Athens Kiddie Carnival and every time I think about it my heart still bursts with joy.
+I highly recommend that everyone reading this take some time to experience this wonderful children’s event in Athens this summer.
 You won’t regret it and you’ll make memories that will last well into your children’s adulthood (just like mine did).

 Have fun and enjoy the Athens Kiddie Carnival!